 …so the story goes.

-At 10pm on a Friday night, I start at the base of the mountain.
+At 10pm one night, I start at the base of the mountain.
 I'm accompanied by my friend's nephew, age 18, who's just as timid about the trek as I am.
 My flashlight beams a short cone of light towards a dirt trail disappearing into the trees.
-Deep belly growls ahead preview the sight of stray dogs surrounding us.
-Heavy scars across the dogs’ bodies warrant their claim to this territory.
+Deep growls ahead preview the sight of stray dogs surrounding us.
 Wooden tables left behind by villagers vending good-luck charms during the day have been flipped and lie scattered.
-We carefully step through the scene, tensely gripping my tripod until the growls quiet behind us.
+We carefully step through the scene, me tensely gripping my tripod until the growls quiet behind us.

 With this early spike of adrenaline, we continue up the mountain in haste.
 Bushes shake and branches crack from each direction.
 “Something is following us,” I say to myself.
-Feral dogs bark near and far – I gauge their distance like a bat.
-Insects crowd any potential gap of silence, frogs hop across my feet.
 Predator eyes gleam in front of me, to the side, and from behind.
 They are everywhere.
 Indeed, we are being followed.

 I hear a treble bell ringing in the distance.
 We meet a spinning water wheel standing in the middle of the creek, decorated in gold Tibetan inscriptions.
 Its spin is generated by the water’s downstream energy on an infinite loop.
-Each spin is said to charge the water with divinity – but in truth, I only consider it novelty.
+Each spin is said to charge the water with divinity.

 I remember the ritual I’ve been taught by my Bhutanese friends: